- Latin America

-It’s no secret that both international travel and searching for a new job both require any variety of personal, professional and academic documents from passports to transcripts, so it only makes sense that taking a job teaching English abroad means having certain important papers ready to go.
+It’s no secret that both international travel and searching for a new job require a wide array of personal, professional and academic documents.
+From passports to transcripts, it only makes sense for you to have important paperwork ready to go when accepting a job offer teaching English abroad.

-There may be some documentation that you can only take care of once you are in your destination country, but typically you want to have your docs prepared and ready to go well in advance (in many cases you will need it for the interview process or to process a visa prior to your departure from your home country).
+That being said, there may be some documentation that you can only take care of once you are in your destination country.
+However, we recommend that you prepare your documents well in advance.
+Why?
+In many cases, you will need them for the interview process or to apply for a visa prior to your departure from your home country.

-Document requirements for getting hired as an English teacher and moving to a new country will vary from country to country and even from job to job - in many cases employers may inform you during the interview process which exact documents will be required for employment and relocation.
+Document requirements for getting hired as an English teacher and moving to a new country will vary from country to country and even from job to job.
+Employers may inform you during the interview process which exact documents will be required for employment and relocation.

-There will always be variations, but here is a brief rundown on what sorts of documents will be required for you to teach English abroad:
+There will always be variations but we want to make sure you gather the right paperwork for moving out of the country to teach English abroad.
+Here is a brief rundown on what sort of documents will be required for you to teach English overseas:

 Americans can learn about applying for a new passport by visiting the U.S. State Department's Passport web page.
 Citizens of other nations should contact their ministry of foreign affairs to learn how and where to apply for a passport.

-- TEFL / TESOL Certification – Some employers will insist on seeing the actual certificate; in other cases, a copy may suffice.
-In some cases, your certificate may need to be notarized or Apostille Authenticated (internationally notarized); this will vary from country-to-country and in some cases from school to school.
+Some employers will insist on seeing the actual TEFL certificate.
+In other cases, a copy may suffice.
+In other instances, your certificate may need to be notarized or Apostille Authenticated (internationally notarized).
+This will vary from country to country and from school to school.

-- Criminal Background Check - Background checks are typically required to get hired and/or receive a work visa to teach English in Asia and the Middle East.
-In some cases, a state check may suffice, but increasingly, the FBI Background Check is required by governments in major teaching markets such as Korea, Vietnam and many countries in the Persian Gulf such as the U.A.E. and Saudi Arabia.
+Background checks are typically required to get hired and/or receive a work visa to teach English in Asia and the Middle East.
+In some cases, a state check may suffice but increasingly, the FBI Background Check is required by governments in major teaching markets such as Korea, Vietnam and many countries in the Persian Gulf such as the U.A.E. and Saudi Arabia.
 Individual schools in many other nations also require this check.

 Background checks are not routinely required to gain employment teaching English in Europe or Latin America, but individual schools or government programs in countries like France and Spain, may require them.
 Even though a background check may not be required, it will always be safe to have one on hand and it can provide credibility for you as somebody worthy of employment as a professional English teacher.